14 Easy Kindness Activities for Elementary Students for World Kindness Day

 Age-Appropriate Ways for Elementary Students to Volunteer

-I love that you're looking for random acts of kindness activities for students.
-Teaching kindness is one of the best ways I know to improve student wellbeing, behavior and the classroom community.
+I love that you're looking for kindness activities for elementary students because it means you have a heart for building character.
+Teaching kindness is one of the best ways I know to improve student wellbeing, behavior, and the classroom community.

 We're very lucky to have official days like World Kindness Day to remind us to incorporate activities that build positive character traits.
 The other nice thing about these special days is that so many people around the world are also looking for Random Acts of Kindness Day ideas so they can participate.